ManishPJha/next-prisma-starter/README.md

 Contributions are welcome!
 If you have suggestions, bug reports, or want to contribute to this project, please open an issue or create a pull request.

 Happy coding with Next-Prisma-Starter! 🚀

----

-_Disclaimer: This README is a template and should be customized to suit your specific project's needs._